 acknowledgements…

 I usually hate anything like this, sycophantic chest puffing.
-But in this case there is an exception.
+But in this case, there is an exception.
 Because no amount of praise would ever be enough to make up for what our greatest influence/ source of inspiration/ and long-time friend, has done for us over the so many years we have known each other.
 Shirley-Anne Hardy.
 Tireless campaigner/ writer/ publisher/ champion for everyone to be able to live a simpler and more sustainable life.
+Now, sadly, no longer with us.
 I heartily recommend her book BIRTHRIGHT IN LAND, BY WILLIAM OGILVIE…AND THE STATE OF SCOTLAND TODAY (see the books on alternative living page), followed by the sequel, published in 2011, STOLEN LAND – STOLEN LIVES, AND THE GREAT CON TRICK OF DEBT!
 Both a guaranteed riveting read and invaluable reference.

 the epilogue…